Partially implicit Runge-Kutta methods for wave-like equations

 \section{Introduction}

 The evolution in time of many complex systems, governed by partial differential equations (PDE), implies, in a broad variety of cases, looking for the numerical solution of a system of ordinary differential equations (ODEs).
-The most commonly used methods to integrate in time these systems of ODEs are the well-known Runge-Kutta (RK) ones (see e.g. \cite{Butcher} for a general review of these methods and their main properties).
+The most commonly used methods to integrate in time these systems of ODEs are the well-known Runge-Kutta (RK) schemes (see e.g. \cite{Butcher} for a general review of these methods and their main properties).
 Several classifications of the RK methods can be done, according to, e.g., their convergence order, the number of stages or their explicit/implicit structure.